 LEADERSHIP: resourcefulness; initiative; positive influence and attitudes; dependability and reliability; holder of offices or positions of responsibility in class, at work, and in other school or community activities

 SERVICE: dependable, organized, and courteous assistance; willingness to perform difficult or unpublicized tasks; loyal representation of the class or the school; participation in out-of-school as well as in-school activities; mentorship of others

 CHARACTER: moral and ethical principles; desirable qualities such as friendliness, poise, and stability; compliance with regulations; self-discipline; respect for others

 Key Club is an international student-led organization that provides its members with opportunities to provide service, build character, and develop leadership.
-Service projects that the Roanoke Catholic Key Club annually coordinate or participate in include the production of Christmas fruit baskets to assist Manna Ministries, fall leaf raking for needy area residents, the Crop Walk, Greenway clean-up, Soup for Seniors, and drives to benefit both local food banks and a Catholic school in Haiti.
+Service projects that the Roanoke Catholic Key Club annually coordinate or participate in include the production of Christmas fruit baskets to assist Manna Ministries, Soup for Seniors, and drives to benefit both local food banks and a Catholic school in Haiti.